SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/k-mer_grammar/README.md

 **Final result:** The above example will train a model with k=8 without filtering k-mers by complexity and reading the file under `example/`.
 The resulting model file `kgrammar_bag-of-k-mers_LR_mode_full_ABF2_8_1688192717.pkl` will be saved to `output/` directory together with a database that contains *k*-mer weights `kgrammar_bag-of-k-mers_weights_mode_full_ABF2_8_1688192717.db`.

-After training the model, results of the test dataset containg accuracy and others metrics (including confusion matrix) will be saved to `ABF2_grammar_result.txt` and to the log file located at `output/` directory.
+After training the model, results of the test dataset containg accuracy and others performance metrics (including confusion matrix) will be saved to `ABF2_grammar_result.txt` along with ROC, PRC curve plots and the log file is also located at `output/` directory.

 #### 3.2 Train and test a "vector-*k*-mers" model